 The team of 6 Para cyclists is made up of Paralympians.
 Team member Stevo Hills is a veteran of both Rio 2016 and Tokyo 2020.

 Named to the team are:

 - Paralympian Fraser Sharp

 Update 20 June 2022: Rory Mead has withdrawn from the team due to injury.

-New Zealand last competed at the Para Cycling Road World Championships three years ago in 2019, where the team took home 6 medals.
-Members of the 2022 team won 4 of those 6 medals in 2019 – Eltje won gold for both the time trial and the road race, Sarah won silver in the time trial and Stevo won bronze in the road race.
+New Zealand last competed at the Para Cycling Road World Championships three years ago in 2019.
+There, the team took home 6 medals.
+Members of the 2022 team won 4 of those 6 medals in 2019.
+Eltje won gold for both the time trial and the road race.
+Sarah won silver in the time trial.
+Stevo won bronze in the road race.
 Three years down the line, they are hoping to prove they are still among the best in the world.